philitingar/Clima/README.md

-This is a weather app
+This is a weather app which was done Following Angela Yu's course.